 There are three things used to gauge how much force is made upon impact: swing distance and gravity.

-The farther away the starting position of the tool is prior to swinging, the farther the strike will move the object.
-That’s why we tend to swing our arm way back before delivering a hard blow on nails when driving them through thick boards.
+The farther away the starting position of the tool is before swinging, the farther the strike will move the object.
+That’s why we tend to swing our arms way back before delivering a hard blow on nails when driving them through thick boards.

 Gravity will help increase the downward striking power of each swing.
 Driving nails overhead or upward can be a challenge since the force of the Earth is working against you.
 The greatest thing about gravity is you don’t need Hulk-like strength to use mallets or hammers.
 Instead, by simply letting the head fall (accurately) on the object, the weight of the tool should do most of the work.